theblackcat102/django-nctu-oauth/README.md

 This package currently still in testing stage
 ## Setup
 1. Register your app at [nctu oauth website](https://id.nctu.edu.tw/)
+    Note: you are required to define a redirect urls for accepting the oauth token as well
 2. Install package from pip
 ```
     pip install django-nctu-oauth